The Pitfalls of Planning and Scheduling

 #3: Using Planners as relief personnel

-One of the biggest mistakes in industry today is that Planners really aren’t.
+One of the biggest mistakes in industry today is that Planners really aren’t just planners.
 Instead, they may be Planners/Supervisors/ Parts Expeditors/etc., etc., etc. Understand that a Planner cannot—and should not—be considered as a relief position of any kind, or be tasked with multiple job responsibilities.
 Granted, these are hard times for industry and everyone is doing more with less.
 If, however, a Planner is doing all of the things he/she should be doing, this individual will not have the time to be multi-tasking for other positions.

 #4: Using Planners for emergency or unscheduled work

 Just as Planners should not be used for relief, they should not be counted on for emergency or unscheduled work.
 Many companies allow their Planners to be manipulated into handling “fire-fighting.”
 Who better to help in an emergency?
 They know the parts and the tools, and can put something together quickly to help get us running!
 Be careful of this trap.
 There is an opportunity to train the proper personnel on how to be both effective and efficient in handling emergency work—but your Planners shouldn’t be doing it.
 As long as you keep them pulled into your reactive world, instead of letting them prepare future work that will be done more efficiently and effectively, you will never get out of a reactive state.
+Avoid this pitfalls in planning and scheduling if you ever want to get out of the endless cycle of reactive work.

 #5: Planning work from a desk

 Another trap awaiting the Planners is their sense of “knowing it all.”
 “I know this job.
 I used to work on this machine myself.
 I know just what it will take to make this repair.
 I can plan this job right here at my desk!”
-ALWAYS VISIT THE JOBSITE!
+ALWAYS VISIT THE JOB SITE!
 There will always be things going on at the machine that the Planner may not remember or be aware of and, consequently, would not be able to plan for—a safety issue … an access situation … whatever.
 Things change and people sometimes forget.
 Therefore, it is important to remember that planning is NOT a desk job!

 #6: Improperly allocating resources and material